Poland in the Eurovision Song Contest 2010: Krajowe Eliminacje 2010

-Krajowe Eliminacje 2010 was the national final organised by TVP in order to select the Polish entry for the Eurovision Song Contest 2010.
+Krajowe Eliminacje 2010 was the national final organised by TVP in order to select its entry for the Eurovision Song Contest 2010.
 The show took place on 14 February 2010 at the TVP Headquarters in Warsaw, hosted by Aleksandra Rosiak and Artur Orzech.
 Public televoting exclusively selected the winner.
 The show was broadcast on TVP1, TVP HD and TVP Polonia as well as streamed online at the official Eurovision Song Contest website eurovision.tv.
 The national final was watched by 3.2 million viewers in Poland with a market share of 21%.

 Competing entries

 TVP opened a submission period for interested artists and songwriters to submit their entries between 25 September 2009 and 2 November 2009.
 Only artists with Polish citizenship were eligible to compete, while songwriters were required to have Polish origin.
 The broadcaster received 122 submissions at the closing of the deadline.
 A ten-member selection committee selected four entries from the received submissions to compete in the national final, which were announced on 25 November 2009.
 The selection committee consisted of Wojciech Hoflik (director of TVP1), Maria Szabłowska (music journalist at TVP and Polish Radio), Paweł Sztompke (journalist, music critic and editorial director of music at Polish Radio), Krzysztof Szewczyk (music journalist at TVP and Polish Radio), Boleslaw Pawica (TV director, screenwriter and producer), Artur Orzech (Eurovision commentator, radio and television journalist and presenter), Marek Lamprecht (TV editor, director and producer), Piotr Klatt (musician, songwriter, journalist and music producer at TVP and artistic director of the Opole Festival), Mikołaj Dobrowolski (Assistant Head of Delegation for Poland at the Eurovision Song Contest) and Tomasz Deszczyński (President of OGAE Poland).
 TVP selected an additional seven entries to compete as wildcards following an additional submission period, which were announced between 28 November 2009 and 28 January 2010.

 On 11 December 2009, the song "PIN Lady", written by Andrzej Lampert and Aleksander Wozniak and to have been performed by PIN, was withdrawn from the national final due to scheduling issues of the band.